python-fedex-devs/python-fedex/README.rst

 -------

 Head over to https://github.com/gtaylor/python-fedex/issues and submit an issue if you have any problems or questions.
+Due to this package's quasi-maintained state, most problems are going to require investigation or a submitted pull request by someone other than Greg Taylor.

 Legal Mumbo Jumbo
 -----------------